MidnightWarren/Nightstand/Readme.md

 slow to load.
 I recommend making sure your images are scaled and compressed to a reasonable size for a smoother experience.

+## Features for Future Versions

+- Click and drag to scroll over images (mobile and desktop)
+- Custom background images(?)
+- Presentation mode (flip through pages one or two at a time)
+- Adjust page brightness and contrast
+- Page grid view
+- Library browser (multi-book support and browsing between books)
+- Support for markdown/html eBooks